 Wood is not specifically listed as a smokeless fuel, so many people assume they can’t burn it in smokeless zones.
 However, by using a DEFRA-certified stove (also known as an exempt appliance), good quality, dry wood can be used safely.

 Get the right appliance, get the right fuel

 We specialise in dry, ready to burn wood fuel, which is perfect for using in DEFRA approved stoves in smokeless zones.
-We have lots of customers in cities who enjoy using our wood briquettes because they’re easy to store, convenient and clean-burning.
+Lots of customers in cities enjoy using our wood briquettes because they’re easy to store, convenient and clean-burning.

 Dry fuel is important.
 It creates less smoke and therefore fewer pollutants.
 Dry wood also produces more heat, because the energy of the fire isn’t spent on burning off water first.
 Seasoned logs are not ideal – they’re often high in moisture – often well over 20%.
 Kiln-dried logs are better – they’re between 10-20% moisture.
 Wood briquettes are best – they’re between 4-10% moisture.

 In 2021, new legislation was introduced in England to prevent the sale of wet wood.
 We explain a bit about the Ready to Burn scheme in this post on our blog.

 Why we recommend wood briquettes over kiln-dried logs